paulo-granthon/TheToDoOffice/README.md

 A place where you can easily track your tasks

 ## What is it?
-ToDoOffice is a web based application made predominately with Django and HTMX that allows the user to create and keep track of *Tasks* and complete them with a single click.
+ToDoOffice is a web based application made predominantly with Django and HTMX that allows the user to create and keep track of *Tasks* and complete them with a single click.

 ## How to use
 ### Create Tasks: